-Any additional Communication Studies courses, including courses from other tracks as well as Topics in Communication Studies (COM 270/370), Internship (COM 399), and Independent Study (COM 391) may be taken to complete the major.
-One unit each of internships or independent studies may count as electives toward the major.
-Mass Media and Social Media Specialization Additional Core Courses (4 units):
+Any additional Communication Studies courses, including courses from other specializations as well as Topics in Communication Studies (COM 270/370), Internship (COM 399), and Independent Study (COM 391) may be taken to complete the major.
+One unit course each of internships or independent studies may count as electives toward the major, with a minimum of .75 unit-bearing credit.

+Mass Media and Social Media Specialization

+Additional Core Courses (4 units):

-COM 117/ Introduction to Film Studies or COM 118/Introduction to Television Studies or COM 242/Interpersonal Communication or COM 265 Emerging
+COM 117/Introduction to Film Studies or COM 118/Introduction to Television

+Studies or COM 242/Interpersonal Communication or COM 265/Emerging

-Communication Technologies or COM 292/ Health Communication
+Communication Technologies or COM 292/Health Communication

-COM 172/Introduction to Media Communication or

-COM 201/Social Media: History, Theory, Practice
+COM 172/Introduction to Media Communication or COM 201/Social Media: History, Theory, Practice

 COM 372/Theories and Effects of Media Communication

-COM 390/Methods of Communication Research and Analysis
+COM 390/Methods of Communication Research or COM 385/Intercultural Communication

 Elective Courses (4 course units from those listed below that were not taken as core classes):

 COM 117/Introduction to Film Studies

 COM 118/Introduction to Television Studies

 COM 201/Social Media: History, Theory, Practice

 COM 209/Broadcast Journalism

 COM 210/Mass Media and the First Amendment

 COM 220/Editing for Social Media

 COM 240/Public Speaking in Business and Government

 COM 241/Argumentation and Debate

 COM 242/Interpersonal Communication

 COM 271/Film and Society

 COM 261/Introduction to Public Relations

-COM 265 Emerging Communication Technology
+COM 265 Emerging Communication Technologies

 COM 280/American Political Communication

 JPW 320/ Social Media Strategy

 COM 345/New Media and Health Communication

 COM 371/Strategies of Public Relations

 COM 372/Theories and Effects of Media Communication

 COM 380/News in Our Lives Today

-COM 411/Intercultural/Racial Communication
+COM 385/Intercultural Communication

 COM 415/International Communication

 COM 441/Organizations and Leadership

 COM 487/Student-Faculty Advanced Research

 Other Electives (3 course units):

-Any additional Communication Studies courses, including courses from other tracks.
+Any additional Communication Studies courses, including courses from other specializations.
 Topics in Communication Studies (COM 270/370), Internship (COM 399), and Independent Study (COM 391) may be taken to complete the major.
-One unit each of internships or independent studies may count as electives toward the major.
-Digital Filmmaking and Television Specialization Additional Core Courses (6 units):

-COM 117/Introduction to Film Studies or COM 118/Introduction to Television Studies

-COM 212/Introduction to Digital Filmmaking

-COM 172/Introduction to Media Communication or COM 242/Interpersonal Communication or COM/310 Theories of Persuasion or COM 265 Emerging Communication Technologies

-COM 312/The Art of Editing

-COM 381/Issues in Film History or COM 390/ Methods of Communication Research and Analysis

-COM 442/Senior Practicum

-Elective Courses (2 course units at the 300 or 400-level from those listed below that were not taken as core classes):

-COM 172/Introduction to Media Communication

-COM 209/ Broadcast Journalism

-COM 212/ Intro to Digital Filmmaking

-COM 220/ Editing for Social Media

-COM 225/ Writing and Announcing for Broadcast

-COM 255/ Acting for Stage and Screen

-COM 269/ Intro to Audio Production

-COM 271/ Film & Society

-COM 325/ Writing for Film and Television

-COM 343/ Looking at Women: Representation, Feminism & Film

-COM 350/ Documentary Production

-COM 375/ Writing the TV Pilot

-COM 368/ Lighting & Cinematography

-COM 369/Advanced Audio Production

-COM 370/TPCS in Comm. (when topic relates to DFT)

-COM 381/ Issues in Film History

-COM 430/ Directing for the Camera

-COM 487/Advanced Student-Faculty Research (when

-topic relates to DFT)

-Other Electives (3 course units):
+One course each of internships or independent studies may count as electives toward the major.
+Digital Filmmaking and Television Specialization Additional Core Courses (6 units): COM 117/Introduction to Film Studies or COM 118/Introduction to Television Studies COM 212/Introduction to Digital Filmmaking COM 172/Introduction to Media Communication or COM 242/Interpersonal Communication or COM 292/Health Communication or COM 265/Emerging Communication Technologies COM 312/The Art of Editing COM 381/Issues in Film History COM 442/Senior Practicum Elective Courses (2 course units at the 300 or 400-level from those listed below that were not taken as core classes): COM 325/Writing for Film and Television COM 343/Looking at Women: Representation, Feminism & Film COM 350/Documentary Production COM 375/Writing the TV Pilot COM 368/Lighting & Cinematography COM 369/Advanced Audio Production COM 370/TPCS in Comm. (when topic relates to DFT) COM 381/Issues in Film History COM 385/Intercultural Communication COM 430/ Directing for the Camera COM 487/Advanced Student-Faculty Research (when topic relates to DFT) Other Electives (3 course units):